-It all started when David Clayton, an internationally known artist, asked me a simple question: “How many colors are there?”
+It all started when an art teacher asked me a simple question: “How many colors are there?”
 Well, it turned out that that this quite simple question sent me on a trek at the end of which I ran into Zeno, of all people.

 Of course, Zeno did not give me an easy answer to that question; rather he, as all good philosophers do, caused me to go much deeper into this question than I had ever anticipated, with some surprising results.